 Doing Daffy

 When the Daffodil Festival returned in 2022, I was so excited for my daughter to finally be able to take part.
 Being a rather crafty child, she wanted to make something for the hat parade at Children’s Beach.
 Using a balloon and a flower pot, we created a giant Papier Mache daffodil!
 It was heavy and awkward but Cassidy wore it with pride.
 And, she won first place!
+After her prize-winning start, the Hat Parade has become the focus of our weekend.
+In honor of the anniversary, Cassidy has extra-specials plans.
+I provided some supplies, (hat, pipe cleaners, artificial flowers, etc.) but that is the end of my responsibilities.
+I am not quite sure what she’s making but I’m here for it!

 As we get closer to the festival, we start closely watching all of the daffodils in our yard.
 Cassidy checks them out almost daily, narrowing in on which one she will pick to enter in the horticultural division of the Daffodil Flower Show.
 Over the years, we have planted more and more bulbs at our house.
 We planted some in the front, some in the back yard, some in part sun and some in full.
 We’ve also been sure to plant a few different varieties.
 The ultimate goal is to have tons of prize-winning choices no matter what the spring weather is like.